Atkinson's formula for the mean square of $\zeta(s)$ with an explicit error term: On Vorono i 's formula

 for $x\geq 1$.
-We will use~\eqref{eq:explicitDeltaStar} in estimation of integrals $\mathcal{E}_2$ and $\mathcal{E}_4$.
-Resulting error terms are $o(1)$ when $T\to\infty$, therefore, having hypothetical explicit version of the divisor conjecture would not significantly improve our constants from Theorem~\ref{thm:OurAtkinson}.
+We will use~\eqref{eq:explicitDeltaStar} in estimating the integrals $\mathcal{E}_2$ and $\mathcal{E}_4$.
+The resulting error terms are $o(1)$ when $T\to\infty$, therefore, having a hypothetical explicit version of the divisor conjecture would not significantly improve our constants from Theorem~\ref{thm:OurAtkinson}.

 G.~F.~Vorono\"{i} proved in 1904 that

 where $Y_1(u)$ and $K_1(u)$ are Bessel and modified Bessel functions of the second kind, respectively, see~\cite[Chapter 3]{Ivic}.
 Note that this infinite series converges uniformly on every compact subset of $[1,\infty)$ which does not contain an integer, and convergence is bounded on every bounded subset of the same interval.
 The next lemma gives an explicit error term for $\Delta^{\ast}(x)$ when Bessel functions are replaced by trigonometric functions.